aolney/ct-modular-book/docs/05-fun-mod-basic-concepts.md

 So if we generated a train of rectangular gate pulses in this frequency range, we are generating the same shape as audio, and we can listen to our gates as a pulse wave.
 Similarly, if we generate envelopes repeatedly at an audible frequency, our envelope becomes a waveshape, and we will hear a sound based on the shape of the envelope.
 However, in other cases you might hear nothing!
-This is because jacks that expect audio are [AC-coupled](https://en.wikipedia.org/wiki/Capacitive_coupling#Use_in_analog_circuits), which removes low frequency noise and offset bias that would interfere with sound quality.
+This is because jacks that expect audio are [AC-coupled](https://en.wikipedia.org/wiki/Capacitive_coupling#Use_in_analog_circuits), which removes low frequency signals, noise, and offset bias that would interfere with sound quality.

 One signal that deserves special mention is volt per octave (V/Oct).
 This signal used to tell oscillators and other generators what pitch they should play.